How to Transcribe MP4 Videos to Text

 VidNotes privacy model:

-• Transcripts stored in your private account (not shared or sold)
+• Transcripts stored in your private account, not shared or sold

 For maximum privacy:

-• Use offline tools like 360Converter Offline Transcriber
+• Offline tools like 360Converter Offline Transcriber

 Common Questions About Transcribing MP4 Files

-Q: Can I transcribe MP4 videos in languages other than English?
+Q: Other languages besides English?
 A: Yes.
-VidNotes supports 50+ languages including Spanish, French, German, Japanese, Chinese, Arabic, Hindi, and more.
+VidNotes supports 50+ including Spanish, French, German, Japanese, Chinese, Arabic, Hindi, and more.

 Use Cases: What to Do With MP4 Transcripts